Skip to the content.

 galloping mode

-we can use binary search to find the the max element that is smaller than the first element in the right, and copy these elements together instead of merging one by one
+We can use binary search to find the max element that is smaller than the first element in the right, and copy these elements together instead of merging one by one

 read more detail in listsort.txt